teacher-aj/HeschelCS/project_02_visualizing_datasets/README.md

    You may use any dataset of your choosing, but you may not use the same dataset as any other student who you discuss this project with.

-   One of your datasets must be in CSV format, and the other must be in JSON format.
-   [Chapter 14 of the textbook](https://automatetheboringstuff.com/chapter14/) includes instructions for working with both types of files.
+   [Chapter 14 of the textbook](https://automatetheboringstuff.com/chapter14/) includes instructions for working with these types of files.
    <!--
-   Some datasets are in CSV format instead of JSON format.
+   The datasets we are working with are in CSV format.
    CSV files are even easier to work with than JSON files, and [the book has a whole chapter of examples](https://automatetheboringstuff.com/chapter14/).
    -->